A group of Youth Climate Leaders, one speaking into a microphone

 Bill Leitch

-Bill Leitch's family ties to Long Pasture Wildlife Sanctuary are 50-years strong.
+Bill Leitch's family ties to Long Pasture Wildlife Sanctuary are 50+ years strong.

 "First we were neighbors in Cape Cod Village, a cottage colony in Cummaquid, just to the east of Long Pasture's beach, and devotees of the gentle tides and expansive seashore for expeditions to observe horseshoe crabs.
-When we heard Mass Audubon was going to establish a sanctuary in Cummaquid, we quickly became fans of the entrepreneur and environmentalist extraordinaire, Ian Ives, who is Long Pasture's founding Sanctuary Director."
+When we heard Mass Audubon was going to establish a sanctuary in Cummaquid, we quickly became fans of the entrepreneur and environmentalist extraordinaire, Ian Ives, who is Long Pasture's founding Sanctuary Manager."